-Before you start your business, you have to decide what niche you will like to serve.
+Before you start your business, you have to decide what niche you would like to serve.

 I always believe that when you want to start a new venture, start with a niche you are familiar with.

 For more on discovering your niche, please sign up for my New course the Newbie Printables course I did a very good job of explaining how to discover your niche market there.

 What kind of niche will you like your printables to serve?
 If you are a food buff who likes recipes and meal prep timetables?

-You can design printables that present recipes in such a way that people will be willing to buy them.
+You can design printables that present recipes in such a way that people will buy them.